martinvonz/jj/docs/design/run.md

 invocation if there are more commits to run on than there are parallel jobs.

 We will leave ignored files in the temporary directory between runs.
-That enables incremental builds (e.g by letting cargo reuse its `target/` directory).
+That enables incremental builds (e.g. by letting cargo reuse its `target/` directory).
 However, it also means that runs potentially become less reproducible.
 We will provide a flag for removing ignored files from the temporary working copies to address that.

 Another problem with leaving ignored files in the temporary directories is that they take up space.
 That is especially problematic in the case of cargo (the